Engee documentation

 Yes

-# Fraction length — fraction length of the output data
+# Fraction length — length of the fraction of the output data

 Real number